langaracpsc/TechnicalAssesmentDev2025/README.md

 ### Goal

+Remember, do NOT build a simple like yes or no ratio.
+We are still expecting a degree of dedication to multiple endpoints, the capability of delivering an application that feels complete.
+You need to implement beyond one feature for the dashboard.

 Build a cohesive voting app that “just works”—functional dashboard, pleasant user interactions, and solid backend logic.
 No need for standout UI/UX or advanced backend protection; focus on usability and completeness.

 ### Requirements